 Many insects eat cucumber.
 But as far as we are concerned, can stick insects eat cucumber?

 This is a question that many stick insect owners ask as the majority know that their insects are rather fussy about what they eat.
-Cucumbers are not necessarily something that every stick insect will encounter very often, so this is probably where all the confusion stems from.
+Cucumbers are not necessarily something that every stick insect will encounter in nature very often, so this is probably where all the confusion stems from.

 Let us take a closer look at why cucumbers can be the perfect treat meal for many stick insect species.

 What is a Stick Insect’s Favourite Food?